andrewtavis/slides/oss_participation/slides.md

 - Make an account on [GitHub](https://github.com) and/or [GitLab](https://gitlab.com)

-- You can then search for projects based on language, device, topics that interest you, etc
+- You can then search for projects based on coding language, device, topics that interest you, etc

 - Check the status of the project and look into if it's welcoming to new contributors